Due to the age of publications, certain works listed are no longer in print. Print-on-demand services are available for some titles upon request.

 A Global Perspective of Successes, Failures, and Prospects

-By Norman Cigar and Stephanie E. Kramer
+Edited by Norman Cigar and Stephanie E. Kramer

 These papers represent the proceedings of the Marine Corps University conference “Al-Qaida after Ten Years of War: A Global Perspective of Successes, Failures, and Prospects.”
 Our intent in holding this conference was to comprehend the multidimensional aspects of Al-Qaida’s threat in various theaters where it has operated over the past decade since the events of 11 September 2001, or where it may still do so in the future.
 We sought a net assessment of what Al-Qaida has done successfully and where it has failed in different parts of the world in order to develop a better understanding of how to deal more effectively with the challenge that Al-Qaida still poses for international security.